xak2000/nomad/website/source/docs/job-specification/volume.html.md

 ---
 layout: "docs"
-page_title: "volume Stanza - Job Specification"
+page_title: "volume Block - Job Specification"
 sidebar_current: "docs-job-specification-volume"
 description: |-
-   The "volume" stanza allows the group to specify that it requires a given volume from the cluster.
+   The "volume" block allows the group to specify that it requires a given volume from the cluster.
 Nomad will automatically handle ensuring that the volume is available and mounted into the task.
 ---

-# `volume` Stanza
+# `volume` Block

 <table class="table table-bordered table-striped">
   <tr>